Omir Santos

-Omir Santos Rios (born April 29, 1981) is a former professional baseball catcher.
+Omir Santos Rios (born April 29, 1981) is a Puerto Rican former professional baseball catcher.
 He played in Major League Baseball for the Baltimore Orioles, the New York Mets, the Detroit Tigers, and the Cleveland Indians and is currently the manager of the Lake County Captains, the High-A affiliate of the Cleveland Guardians.

+Early life and education

+Santos was born April 29, 1981, in Bayamón, Puerto Rico.
+He attended East Central College in Union, Missouri.

 Career

-He attended East Central College in Union, Missouri.
 The New York Yankees drafted Santos in the 21st round of the 2001 Major League Baseball Draft, but he made his major league debut in 2008 for the Baltimore Orioles.

 Baltimore Orioles

 On September 5, 2008, Santos was called up to the Orioles from the Triple-A Norfolk Tides.
 Santos played in 11 games and had 10 at-bats, recording one hit.
 He caught nine total games, starting three.

 New York Mets

 On January 20, 2009, Santos signed a minor league contract with the New York Mets.
-On April 17, 2009, Santos was called up to the Mets to replace the injured Brian Schneider after starting the season with the AAA Buffalo Bisons.

-On April 27, 2009, Santos hit his first career home run, a grand slam off Florida Marlins pitcher Aníbal Sánchez.
+On April 17, Santos was called up to the Mets to replace the injured Brian Schneider after starting the season with the Triple–A Buffalo Bisons.
+On April 27, Santos hit his first career home run, a grand slam off Florida Marlins pitcher Aníbal Sánchez.
 It was the first grand slam hit in Citi Field.
 The home run also produced his first career RBI.

-On May 23, 2009, Santos hit a two-run go-ahead home run off Red Sox closer Jonathan Papelbon at Fenway Park in the ninth inning with two outs, which was the difference maker in the game.

-On May 29, 2009, against the Florida Marlins, he hit a game-tying home run in the fifth inning and a game-winning single in the bottom of the 11th.
+On May 23, Santos hit a two-run go-ahead home run off Red Sox closer Jonathan Papelbon at Fenway Park in the ninth inning with two outs, which was the difference maker in the game.
+On May 29, against the Florida Marlins, he hit a game-tying home run in the fifth inning and a game-winning single in the bottom of the 11th.
 Soon after the game, the Mets traded their other backup catcher Ramón Castro to the Chicago White Sox for pitcher Lance Broadway, ensuring that Santos stayed with the team as the backup catcher to Brian Schneider.

-On November 25, 2009, Santos was named on the 51st annual Topps All-Star Rookie team.
+On November 25, Santos was named on the 51st annual Topps All-Star Rookie team.
 Santos finished the season with seven home runs, 40 runs batted in (RBI), 73 hits and a .260 average in 96 games.

 On February 20, 2010, the Mets signed catcher Rod Barajas to a Major League deal.
 With Henry Blanco serving as the backup catcher, Santos began the season in the minor leagues.

-On March 7, 2010, Santos hit an inside-the-park grand slam in spring training.

-On June 4, 2010, the Mets called up Santos to back up the backup catcher Henry Blanco who was a "bit banged up".
+On March 7, Santos hit an inside-the-park grand slam in spring training.
+On June 4, the Mets called up Santos to back up the backup catcher Blanco, who was a "bit banged up".
 He was optioned back to the minors on June 7.

-On November 10, 2010, Santos refused his minor league assignment and became a free agent.
+On November 10, Santos refused his minor league assignment and became a free agent.